-The code generation operations extract user intents into machine-readable codes, aiming to precisely mirror the user's modeling workflow actions and accommodate the requirements for visual representation modifications.
-The chosen code format must be adaptable to new intents, easily parsed, and executable for subsequent interpretation.
-Based on these criteria, we propose a new JSON format covering user intents collected from formative study.
+The recipe generation operations extract user intents into machine-readable recipes, aiming to precisely mirror the user's modeling workflow actions and accommodate the requirements for visual representation modifications.
+The chosen recipe format must be easily parsed and executable for subsequent interpretation.
+Based on these criteria, we propose a new JSON format covering user intents collected from the formative study.
 JSON is a standardized yet flexible format, ideally suited to handle the complexities of modeling tasks.
-The specifics of the code format are illustrated in \autoref{code generation}.
+The specifics of the recipe format are illustrated in \autoref{code generation}.

-The comprehensive prompt utilized for the code generation operation is detailed in the supplemental material section 1.
-The prompt incorporates the entire task description, detailed JSON format, and a few code generation examples.
-Every intended action includes a key-value pair, where the value part is expanded to describe both the expected data type and a brief description of its function or purpose.
-Although the full spectrum of possible JSON intents is presented within the prompt to provide a contextual framework, the code generation operation is specifically prompted to return only intents explicitly mentioned or inferred from the user's input.

-Our format incorporates multiple intents to support the general modeling workflow within MesoCraft comprehensively.
-Each modeling action is predicated upon creating and applying specific rules.
-These rules comprise one or several ingredients and an optional skeleton structure to guide the geometrical arrangement of populated instances.